Mehul2500/stockmonitoringplatform/stock_monitoring_application/README.md

 6. **Log Out**: When you are done using the platform, you can log out by clicking the "Log Out" button in the navigation bar.
 This will securely log you out of your account.

+## API Usage Limit (Important)
+Alpha Vantage provides free access to the majority of their API endpoints, allowing users to make up to 5 API requests per minute and 500 API requests per day without charge.
+This usage limit is suitable for most standard use cases of the stock monitoring application.

 Please note that the stock monitoring platform uses the Alpha Vantage API to retrieve stock information.
 The latest stock values displayed on the dashboard are fetched from the API's TIME_SERIES_INTRADAY endpoint.